sourcecred/docs/docs/beta/setup-guide.md

 Everything you need to know about setting up a SourceCred instance can be found in the [template-instance](https://github.com/sourcecred/template-instance) repo, which is set up to be a good starting point for configuring SourceCred.

-Every SourceCred instance is a directory, tracked by Git, with some conventions around where files are stored.
-For example, `sourcecred.json` specifies which plugins are active, and `config/plugins` has a folder for every individual plugin, with that plugin’s own configuration.

-Once SourceCred is installed, you’ll want to configure the instance to suit your community.
-First, take a look at the installed plugins listed in `sourcecred.json`, and remove any plugins that you won’t be using.
-Then, for each plugin, update its plugin config.json file so that it will load your community’s data instead of the example data.